Clermont County, Ohio

 The county is named from the French "clear hills or mountain."

 Its county seat is Batavia, while its largest city is Milford.

 History

 Clermont's name is borrowed from a prefecture in France notable as the home of Celtic leader Vercingetorix who led the unified Gallic resistance to Roman invasion.
 Clermont connotes "clear mountain," which describes the hills when viewed through the thick Ohio River fog.
-During the Age of Discovery, the French became the first recorded Europeans to see this land from the Ohio River, though Clermont's peoplification dates to the Paleoindian, Adena, Hopewell, and Fort Ancient cultures.
+During the Age of Discovery, the French became the first recorded Europeans to see this land from the Ohio River, though Clermont's population dates to the Paleoindian, Adena, Hopewell, and Fort Ancient cultures.
 The Gatch Site and other sites provide glimpses into what life was like for these people.
 The Shawnee, Miami, Lenape, Mingo, Odawa, Cherokee, and Wyandot each have or had a presence in Clermont.